-SWAP is about to finalise its 2018/2019 Accounts Receivable audit.
-This is still going to offer only Partial Assurance.
-This is disappointing given that the Income Code of Practice has been in force for over a year, and that Accounts Receivable staff have provided significant training to Debt Chasers, often tailored to specific services' needs.
+SWAP finalised its 2018/2019 Accounts Receivable audit in March 2019.
+This again offered only Partial Assurance which is disappointing given that the Income Code of Practice has been in force for over a year, and that Accounts Receivable staff have provided significant training to Debt Chasers, often tailored to specific services' needs.